Modi script: Printing

 Before printing in Marathi was possible, the Modi script was used for writing prose and Balbodh was used for writing poetry.
 When printing in Marathi became possible, choosing between Modi and Balbodh was a problem.
 William Carey published the first book on Marathi grammar in 1805 using Balbodh since printing in the Modi script was not available to him in Serampore, Bengal.
 At the time Marathi books were generally written in Balbodh.
-However, in subsequent editions of William Carey's book on Marathi grammar, starting in 1810, were written in the Modi script.
-Using offset printing machines, previously Lithography printing was in vogue.
+However, subsequent editions of William Carey's book on Marathi grammar, starting in 1810, were written in the Modi script.
+Using offset printing machines (previously Lithography) printing was in vogue.

 Typing

 Most Modi fonts are clip fonts.
-Some well known Modi clip fonts are 'kotem1' developed by Ashok Kothare, 'Hemadree' developed by Somesh Bartakke, 'ModiGhate' developed by Sameer Ghate and 'Modi Khilari' developed by Rajesh Khilari.
-Among these fonts, 'Hemadree' and 'Modi Khilari' are currently available.
+Some well-known Modi clip fonts include kotem1, developed by Ashok Kothare; Hemadree, developed by Somesh Bartakke; ModiGhate, developed by Sameer Ghate; and Modi Khilari, developed by Rajesh Khilari.
+Of these fonts, Hemadree and Modi Khilar' are the ones currently available.
 Some other fonts for Modi use Devanagari Unicode Block to render Modi characters.
 The Modi script was included in Unicode for the first time in version 7.0.
-This inclusion has recently led to development of Unicode fonts for Modi, such as MarathiCursive and Noto Sans Modi.
+This inclusion has recently led to the development of Unicode fonts for Modi, such as MarathiCursive and Noto Sans Modi.
 Also, a Unicode keyboard layout for Modi, named 'Modi (KaGaPa Phonetic)', has been recently added in the XKB keyboard stack, which is mainly used in Linux based operating systems.
-The character mapping of this keyboard layout is similar to the existing 'Marathi (KaGaPa Phonetic)' layout, but uses Modi's dedicated Unicode block for typing.
+The character mapping of this keyboard layout is similar to the existing Marathi (KaGaPa Phonetic) layout, but uses Modi's dedicated Unicode block for typing.